entropyx/murray/docs/tutorial-basics/User Guide.md

 ---

 #  Walkthrough

----
-This guide constains an overview of Package Murray, as well as instructions for your used.
+This guide constains an overview of package Murray, as well as instructions for its use.

 ## Experimental Design